Skip to main content

 We do not throttle any of these packets, nor can we read the contents of the packets due to encryption.
 We also, however, cannot guarantee connection reliability when this happens.
 We do our best effort to get your packets where they need to go, but this is not always possible.

-Error: Cannot connect to ZeroTier service (or Node ID "Unknown" in the GUI apps)
+Error: Cannot connect to Zerotier service

 This error means that the ZeroTier background service on your computer is either not running, or your local firewall is preventing the UI or CLI from talking to it.

-Open Task Manager and go to the “Services” tab.
-Scroll down until you see “ZeroTierOneService”.
-The status column should say “Running”.
-If it does not, right click on the line and click “Start”
+Open Task Manager and go to the "Services" tab.
+Scroll down until you see ZeroTierOneService.
+The status column should say Running.
+If it does not, right click on the line and click Start

 macOS